Kamagh/Bouncing-Ballz/README.md

-# typescript-canvas-template

 ## What is this
-A basic typescript template with webpack setup to quickly start a canvas development project
+A basic typescript template with webpack setup to quickly start an HTML5 canvas development project.

 ## Setup
 Just checkout or download the branch and run: